Infineon/Community-Code-Examples/mtb_training/session02/README.md

 * [ModusToolbox 2.1](https://www.cypress.com/products/modustoolbox-software-environment)

-## Using the Exercises
+## Using the Material
-The PowerPoint presentation explains the digital peripherals and the motivation behind the exercises.
+The PowerPoint presentation has the content used in the training.
 The step by step instructions to import the exercises into Eclipse IDE is available in the file Exercises_ReadMe.pdf.